EmpowermentZone/EdSharp/EdSharp.md

 %UserName%
 ```

 EdSharp notices that this is a text type snippet because of the first word of the file.
 It finds two other keywords on the header line:  form and caret.
 It creates a dialog with two edit boxes, prompting for the Customer and Product -- defaulting to Super Widget.
-It substitutes the values entered, as well as date and user name constants.
+It substitutes the values entered, and date and user name constants.
 After pasting, the cursor is positioned after the first sentence.

 A section of the configuration file that supports snippets is called Tokens.
 Each of these user-defined tokens is an expression in Microsoft JScript .NET:  a version of JavaScript explained at\
 <http://msdn2.microsoft.com/en-us/library/t895bwkh(VS.80).aspx>